-We also feature a bonus waterfall that while a bit of a longer drive, is well worth it, as one of the most beautiful waterfalls in the Blue Ridge Mountains.
+We also feature a bonus waterfall at the end, that while a bit of a longer drive, is well worth it and one of the most beautiful waterfalls in the Blue Ridge Mountains.

-Below are our top picks for the best waterfalls near Boone and Blowing Rock NC.
-The falls are organized in alphabetical order, and the order does not indicate our preference, as they are all unique and beautiful.
+We listed the waterfalls below in alphabetical order, and the order does not indicate our preference, as they are all unique and beautiful.

 Crab Orchard Falls

-Crag Orchard Falls is about 30 minutes from Boone in Valle Crucis NC.
+Crab Orchard Falls is about 30 minutes from Boone in Valle Crucis, NC.
 The trail is a 1-mile round trip, moderate and steep.
-The trailhead is located near the Original Mast General Store at the Valle Crucis Conference Center.
+The trailhead is near the Original Mast General Store at the Valle Crucis Conference Center.
 There is parking at the trailhead.
 The location is privately owned, but the Conference Center welcomes visitors.

 Duggers Creek Falls at Linville Falls

-Duggers Creek Falls is a small, but very interesting and beautiful waterfall located at Linville Falls NC.
-The trail to the waterfall begins at the Linville Falls visitor center and is about a 1/2 mile long roundtrip.
+Duggers Creek Falls is a small, but very interesting and beautiful waterfall at Linville Falls NC.
+The trail to the waterfall begins at the Linville Falls visitor center and is about a 1/2 mile long round trip.
 From Boone NC, Linville Falls is about a 45-minute drive along the Blue Ridge Parkway.